Learning Fitness Functions for Machine Programming: Conclusion

 \section{Conclusion}

 In this paper, we presented a genetic algorithm-based framework for program synthesis called \scheme.
-To the best of our knowledge, it is the first work that uses a neural network to automatically generate an evolutionary algorithm's fitness function in the context of program synthesis.
-We proposed two neural network fitness functions and contrasted them against a fitness function based on Balrog et al. \yrcite{deepcoder}. \scheme\ is also novel in that it uses neighborhood search to expedite the convergence process of an evolutionary algorithm.
-We compared our approach against two state-of-the art program synthesis systems, DeepCoder and PCCoder and showed that \scheme\ synthesizes equivalent programs at a higher rate, especially for singleton programs.
+To the best of our knowledge, it is the first work that uses a neural network to automatically generate an genetic algorithm's fitness function in the context of machine programming.
+We proposed three neural network-based fitness functions. \scheme\ is also novel in that it uses neighborhood search to expedite the convergence process of a genetic algorithm.
+We compared our approach against several state-of-the art program synthesis systems - DeepCoder~\cite{deepcoder}, PCCoder~\cite{Zohar:2018:nips}, RobustFill~\cite{robustfill}, and PushGP~\cite{stackgp}. \scheme\ synthesizes more programs than each of those prior approaches with fewer candidate program generations.
+We believe that our proposed work could open up a new direction of research by automating fitness function generations for genetic algorithms by mapping the problem as a big data learning problem.
+This has the potential to improve any application of genetic algorithms.